uzh/z-pool-tool/doc/ARCHITECTURE.md

 This section discusses the data model, the persistence layer technology and data ownership.

 ### Data model
-TODO [andy & jerben] data model
+TODO once the domain is somewhat ready

 ### Database
+There are two types of databases used by the Pool Tool instance.

 #### Main
 The main database stores meta information about the tenants and their pools.
 This meta information can be queried by all tenants.

 #### Tenant
-The tenant database stores participants, experiements, sessions, locations, permissions, calendar events and message templates.
+The tenant database stores customized participants, customized experiments, sessions, locations, permissions, calendar events and message templates.

 ### Backup
 Any backup strategy that works with traditional RDBM can be applied.